 What We Like: The University of Washington played a major part in building the Pacific Northwest into a tech industry powerhouse, giving media communications graduates a robust job market.

 Degree: BA in Media and Communication Studies

 3. University of Georgia

 The AB in Communication Studies at the University of Georgia’s Franklin College of Arts & Sciences prepares to apply their theoretical communication knowledge to business, corporate education, public relations, and professional training, among others.
 UGA’s bachelor’s in communication degree program requires the completion of 120 credit hours, and students are required to complete a course in Rhetorical Criticism and Empirical Research Methods.

 The University of Georgia was established in 1785 as a land grant institution of higher learning through the Morrill Act.
-The school holds the distinction of being designated a sun grant, sea grant, space grant, and land grant school — one of only a few universities in the nation.
+The school holds the distinction of being designated a sun grant, sea-grant, space-grant, and land grant school — one of only a few universities in the nation.
 UGA is among the oldest universities in the United States.
 A portion of the main campus is included in the National Register of Historic Places.

-What We Like: UGA’s Communication Studies Department has some of the most respected faculty members in the field, including National Communication Association award winners.
+What We Like: UGA’s Communication Studies Department has some of the most respected faculty members in the field, including the National Communication Association award winners.